 Be the star of your football party with these other delicious appetizers.

-- Buffalo Chicken Dip for a Crowd: this creamy keto dip can be made in the crockpot or the oven.
+- Buffalo Chicken Dip for a Crowd: this creamy dip can be made in the crock pot or the oven.

 - Easy Baked Jalapeño Poppers: this 5-ingredient cheesy vegetarian snack is sure to be a hit.

-Game day potato skins is an easy appetizer recipe to make ahead for your next football party.
-Russet potatoes are baked to perfection, then packed with cheese, bacon, jalapeños, green onion, and sour cream.
-Make this for a crowd, or scale it down for two.
-This wonderful snack is great for kids, too!
+Loaded potato skins is an easy appetizer recipe to make ahead for your next football party.
+These russet potatoes are baked to perfection, then packed with taco meat, pepper jack cheese, red onions, jalapeños, and sour cream.
+Make this for a crowd or scale it down for two.
+This wonderful snack is great for kids too!

 - 1/2 teaspoon black pepper